yifan-grace-tang/bigscape-installation/README.md

 # Mac Based Installation

+Follow these instructions __only__ if you are using a Mac.
+The expectation is that you first do `brew` installation, then `conda` installation, and finally `bigscape` installation.

 ## 🍻 Brew Installation (Mac)

 1) Check if `brew` is already installed on your computer.
 Open your `terminal` <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/Terminalicon2.png/240px-Terminalicon2.png" width="20" height="20"/> application and paste into your terminal: